 Clinical Service Accreditation

-Clinical Service Accreditation (CSA) is the national, patient-focused and professionally-led accreditation and quality improvement framework supported by HQIP.
+Clinical Service Accreditation (CSA) is not currently supported by HQIP.

 These resources were produced with British Standards Institute, United Kingdom Accreditation Service and the Royal College of Physicians on behalf of the Clinical Service Accreditation Alliance (CSAA).